Norm convergence of multiple ergodic averages on amenable groups: A close look at the von Neumann mean ergodic theorem

 where $Uf(\lambda)=\lambda f(\lambda)$ is a multiplicator as above. \end{multvNtheorem}

 The spectral theorem or the Herglotz-Bochner theorem can be used to deduce a similar result for any unitary operator.
-The argument of Avigad, Gerhardy and Towsner \cite{MR2550151}*{Theorem 2.16} gives a similar result for arbitrary contractions on Hilbert spaces.
+The argument of Avigad, Gerhardy, and Towsner \cite[Theorem 2.16]{MR2550151} gives a similar result for arbitrary contractions on Hilbert spaces.
 An even more precise result regarding contractions on uniformly convex spaces has been recently obtained by Avigad and Rute \cite{arxiv:1203.4124v1}.

-Quantitative statements similar to Theorem~\ref{thm:vn-quan} with uniform bounds that do not depend on the particular measure preserving system allow us to use a certain induction argument that breaks down if this uniformity is disregarded.
-A decomposition of the form \eqref{eq:dec}, albeit a much more elaborate one (Structure Theorem~\ref{thm:structure}), will also play a prominent role.
+Quantitative statements in the spirit of Theorem~\ref{thm:vn-quan} with uniform bounds that do not depend on the particular measure-preserving system allowed Walsh to use a certain induction argument that breaks down if this uniformity is disregarded.
+A decomposition of the form \eqref{eq:decomposition-walsh}, albeit a much more elaborate one (Structure Theorem~\ref{thm:structure}), will also play a prominent role.